What is oxidative stress?

 You may recognise the term oxidisation in relation to rusting metal.
 This is the same process and oxidisation is just as damaging to us as it is to metal.

 Antioxidants stop free radical damage by safely offering up an electron to the free radical scavenger, thereby breaking the chain of destruction.
+Antioxidants can remain stable with an uneven number of electrons.

 Supplementation of antioxidants through diet and in skin creams will dramatically improve your body’s efforts to fend off free radical damage.